Superalgos/Superalgos/README.md

 All procedures are the same for Windows, Linux, or Mac OS.
 Raspberry Pi terminal commands have been included for ease of use.

 > **IMPORTANT:** Minimalist hardware —both virtual and physical— is better suited for production deployments, where the use of the GUI is minimal.
 We highly recommend learning Superalgos in a local installation.
-Mastering the system takes time, and the use of the GIU to go through in-app tutorials is crucial during the learning process.
+Mastering the system takes time, and the use of the GUI to go through in-app tutorials is crucial during the learning process.
 Your experience will be orders of magnitude better if you follow this advice: leave minimalist hardware for when you are ready to start trading live.

 ![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)